Huber lab

 Picture

-The Dictyostelium genome is haploid and encodes many homologs of genes linked to human disease.
+The Dictyostelium genome is haploid and encodes many homologs of proteins linked to human disease.
 The genetic tractability of the organism allows researchers to introduce one or multiple gene deletions with relative ease using homologous recombination or CRISPR/Cas9-mediated targeting.
 Finally, development occurs in a much shorter time frame in Dictyostelium compared to other organisms, which allows researchers to rapidly screen Dictyostelium mutant cell lines for developmental phenotypes.

 The article below provides a great review on how Dictyostelium is used as a model system for cell and developmental biology: